Wednesday, 13 November 2024

 Wayne FARNHAM: These are the things that we need to fix, member for Point Cook.
 If we want to promote Victoria as an international destination for film, or for whatever other reason, we need to invest in these regional areas to boost their economies.
 It is really quite simple.
 Unfortunately we tend to get ignored in regional Victoria a little bit.
 You do not get ignored if you live in Bendigo, Ballarat or Geelong.
 The government actually favours those areas quite well, but anywhere else in regional Victoria tends to get ignored.
 I have driven up the Calder Freeway to Bendigo – a beautiful road, but we do not have that down our way.
 It is just going that way, to Bendigo East.
 They get good roads; we do not.

+The funding behind the legislation is important.
+Let us talk about the Road Safety Act.
+Roads at the moment are in a terrible state; nobody can deny that.
+We have seen and we have heard the amount of funding cuts there have been for roads.
+I know I am not alone in my electorate; this would be common all over the state.
 We heard the member for Gippsland South the other week putting over all the press releases that the government had done – there were about six in a row – saying, ‘We’ve spent X amount on this blitz, that blitz, that blitz, that blitz.’
-Honestly, if that is true, if they had spent that amount of money and done that much blitzing, why are our roads in such poor condition?
+Honestly, if that were true, if they had spent that amount of money and done that much blitzing, why are our roads in such poor condition?
 It baffles me.
 I am new to this place; I am not up with all the press releases from 2020 or whenever they were, but when we look at our roads and 91 per cent are in poor or very poor condition, where has the money gone?
 It is not going into fixing the potholes; it is going somewhere else.

-In my electorate, things are not getting any better.
+In my electorate things are not getting any better.
 I take on board from the Minister for Roads and Road Safety that some of these roads have been affected by floods.
 I get that you have road damage from floods, but in my electorate we have not had that much flooding that has affected our roads.
 We have just had poor maintenance.
 And because the maintenance has been so poor, now it is going to be more expensive to fix.
 That is the problem: if you do not look after the roads, if you ignore the problem, the problem becomes bigger and the fix becomes bigger.

 We heard from the member for Lowan, who got up before, and she had a very good point about the contractors pricing roads.
 They get a tender and they price the road, but that tender does not come through for another two years.
 The problem they have already tendered on, by the time they get there, has multiplied, so they do not fix it properly.
 The contractors are only going to fix what they priced for.
-If there were 10 potholes up the road two years ago and now there are 50, they are only going to fix 10, because they are not going to do work they do not get paid for; it is really that simple.
+If there were 10 potholes up the road two years ago and now there are 50, they are only going to fix 10, because they are not going to do work they will not get paid for; it is really that simple.
 No contractor does.

 I have talked in this Parliament before – and I have to say it again because it frustrates me – about the Thorpdale slip: 70 per cent of Australia’s brushed potatoes come off the hill at Thorpdale.
 B-doubles come down this hill.
-The road has got that bad now that the speed is down to 20 kilometres.
+The road has got so bad now that the speed is down to 20 kilometres.
 They may as well make it walking pace.
 Under this government that road has been needing to be fixed for the last 10 years, but all they have managed to do in 10 years is, every time that road moves down the hill, just get another load of crushed rock and another load of crushed rock.
 That is all they do.
 It is very dangerous.
 I cannot believe that it has not been a priority for this government to fix that, given that Thorpdale is probably one of the most productive areas in Australia for fruit and vegetables.
 It is not just potatoes that come off that hill; you have got onions – you have got everything else.
-It is a very high producing area of Victoria.
+It is a very high-producing area of Victoria.

 Jade Benham: Not as big as Mildura.